Namitjain07/word-guessing-game/README.md

 The game requires the following dependencies:

--'random': A built-in module in Python used for generating random numbers.
+- 'random': A built-in module in Python used for generating random numbers.
--'requests': A Python library used for making HTTP requests.
+- 'requests': A Python library used for making HTTP requests.

 You can install the requests library using pip:
 ```python